What Are Your Options For Fleet And Truck Financing?

 Some leases may offer additional programs that are beneficial to you, such as emergency roadside service, vehicle washing and safety programs for your drivers.
 Check any leasing agreement carefully for these and other conditions that will affect the quality of your lease.

 There is really no limit to the kind of truck that you can lease.
 It all depends upon your business and kind and number of commercial vehicles required.
-Some examples of the kinds of trucks that can be leased are: beverage delivery trucks, boom trucks, bucket trucks, bus coaches, cargo vans and moving vans, cement mixers, crane trucks, delivery trucks, fire trucks, flatbed trucks, forklifts, garbage trucks, ice cream trucks, rollback wreckers, street sweepers, snow plows, tankers, utility trucks, tractor and trailers and any other special purpose commercial and industrial vehicle that you can think of.
+Some examples of the kinds of trucks that can be leased are: beverage delivery trucks, boom trucks, bucket trucks, bus coaches, cargo vans and moving vans, cement mixers, crane trucks, delivery trucks, fire trucks, flatbed trucks, forklifts, garbage trucks, ice cream trucks, rollback wreckers, street sweepers, snow plows, tankers, utility trucks, tractor and trailers and any other special purpose commercial and industrial vehicle that comes to mind.

 If you decide to choose leasing as your preferred method of truck financing, there are several items that you want to make sure that you know before entering the lease.
 One thing is what happens at the conclusion of the lease?
 Do you own the vehicle?
 Can you purchase it for a specific amount?
 Does the vehicle’s ownership revert back to the leasing company?
 Also, you want to make sure you are not hit with additional cost for exceeding mileage limits if any.
 Make sure you know about any mileage limits on the vehicle going into the lease agreement.
 The cost for exceeding mileage limits can negate much of what you saved on maintenance and tax benefits during the course of the lease.